Cordillera Department: Ways and media

-The main route is called the Second Marshal José Félix Estigarribia that crosses northern department.
+The main route, called the Second Marshal José Félix Estigarribia, crosses the northern department.
 It emerged branches and paved enripiados (road that consists of sand and small rocks).
 Route III "General Elizardo Aquino" crosses the department and joins it with department Concepción.
 The Paraguay River is navigable in this area.
 The districts have airfields.
 It has radio stations in various locations such as private issuers AM Z.P.
 28 Radio the Voice of the Cordillera, three FM stations, Radio Sol, Radio Serrania and Radio Caacupé.

-In Caacupé operate several institutions, such as the Governorate of the Cordillera, City Hall, Comptroller General of the Republic, Court of First Instance, Banco Nacional de Fomento, COPACO SA, ANDE, Mail, Regional Hospital, oversight of primary and secondary schools, National University Three private universities, secondary schools, primary and secondary schools, several high schools, private institutes, Paraguayan Red Cross, Lions Club, and several more institutions.
+In Caacupé operate several institutions, such as the Governorate of the Cordillera, City Hall, Comptroller General of the Republic, Court of First Instance, Banco Nacional de Fomento, COPACO SA, ANDE, Mail, Regional Hospital, oversight of primary and secondary schools, National University, three private universities, secondary schools, primary and secondary schools, several high schools, private institutes, Paraguayan Red Cross, Lions Club, and several more institutions.

 Economy

-The department Cordillera is primarily agricultural.
+The economy of Cordillera is primarily agricultural.
 It produces cotton, pineapple (pineapple), rice, sour orange, corn, sugarcane, banana, coffee, pepper, and strawberry, tangerine, peas, lemon and kaa he`e.
 There is also a producer of tomato, carrot, grapefruit, lemon, peanuts and manioc.

-It also stresses the poultry production nationally and on a smaller scale, are breeding cattle, pigs, sheep, horses and goats.
+It also stresses the poultry production nationally and on a smaller scale, breeds cattle, pigs, sheep, horses and goats.